sharetribe/flex-docs/src/docs/concepts-payments/how-sca-works/index.md

 If your Flex instance was created before July 2019, you will need to ask Sharetribe support to update your transaction process.
 [Learn more about how the transaction process supporting SCA and Stripe integration works](/concepts/payment-intents/).
-If you're basing your development on Flex Template for Web version 3 or later, your user interface already supports SCA, but if you're using an earlier version of Flex Template for Web, you will also need to update your checkout user interface.
+If you're basing your development on the Sharetribe Web Template, your user interface already supports SCA, but if you're using an old legacy template without this feature, you will also need to update your checkout user interface.
 [Learn more about how to take SCA and Payment Intents into use](/how-to/enable-payment-intents/).

 If your marketplace has been processing transactions without SCA in the